NareshRaja007/NareshRaja007/README.md

 I'm a dedicated software developer with hands-on experience building scalable web applications and APIs using Python, Django, and Flask.
 I’m enthusiastic about solving real-world problems, writing clean code, and continuously learning better ways to design systems.

-- 🔧 Currently building a [Fitness Studio Booking API](#) with Django, focusing on clean code, timezone-aware scheduling, and testable endpoints.
+- 🔧 Currently building a [IEMS](#) with Django, focusing on clean code, timezone-aware scheduling, and testable endpoints.
 - 🧠 Preparing for technical interviews: deep-diving into Python, SQL, and system design.
 - 🎓 Bachelor of Engineering (BE), always curious and keen to explore new tech.